z4cH3r/Timed-Bans-Discord-Bot/README.md

 # About
-Allows people with the correct permissions to place timed servers bans &amp; give roles for a certain amount of time
+Allows people with the correct permissions to give roles for a certain amount of time

 # Updates
 - Improved ban evasion system, now takes previous ban into consideration.